 When an HIV-positive person goes on treatment, they can maintain an undetectable viral load, which means that they cannot pass on HIV to their sexual partner(s).
 When HIV is undetectable, it’s untransmittable (U=U).

 If you are HIV+, take treatment and maintain an undetectable viral load, you can have sex knowing that you won’t pass HIV to your sex partner.
 Learn more about U=U.

-CANFAR will endorse the science behind U=U, in solidarity with an international network of stakeholders who have endorsed the consensus of the Prevention Action Campaign.
+CANFAR endorses the science behind U=U and stands in solidarity with an international network of stakeholders who have endorsed the consensus of the Prevention Action Campaign.
 The message of U=U empowers people living with HIV to be linked and retained in care, which is essential for optimal health and wellbeing.